torstenboettjer/nixpkgs_data/README.md

 # Nix Package Metadata

 This is a small REST server, written in Golang, to retrieve nixkgs metadata.

-## Mode of Operation:

 The program supports two modes of operation:

-* CLI Mode: Run with go run main.go cli <package-name> for command-line usage
 * API Mode: Default mode starts a web server
+* CLI Mode: At the command-line using `go run main.go`

-The server uses Gin to handle HTTP requests and provides two endpoints:
+The API mode depends on Gin to handle HTTP requests, it provides two endpoints:

 * Simple health check endpoint: `GET /health`
 * Get package information by name: `GET /package/:name`